stablestud/adsorber/README.md

 This mode will only download the recent ad-domains and merges them into your hosts file.
 Note: You won't be able to set a scheduler.

-1. Execute `./portable_adsorber.sh setup` to generate the config files
+1. Execute `./portable_adsorber.sh enable` to generate the config files
-2. Execute `./portable_adsorber.sh setup` again to continue
+2. Execute `./portable_adsorber.sh enable` again to continue
 3. Finished!

-If you want to update your hosts file you need to do it yourself by running `./portable_adsorber.sh update`
+If you want to update your hosts file you need to do it yourself by running `./portable_adsorber.sh start` If you want to restore your hosts file to its default run `./portable_adsorber.sh stop`

 Portable-mode won't touch the system except for `/etc/hosts` which is required to block ad-domains.
 A backup will be created at `/etc/hosts.original`.